For Building New One- & Two-Family Dwellings, Additions, and Accessory Structures, and Altering/Renovating Existing Structures

 General Requirements & Policies

-The building permit and house numbers (or lot & block for new subdivisions) shall be posted in front of the site or house and be visible from the main road or entrance.
-The permit shall be protected from the weather.
+The building permit and address (or lot & block for new subdivisions) shall be posted in front of the site or house and be visible from the main road or entrance.

-It is the responsibility of the permit holder to request the appropriate inspections in a timely manner and to insure that the work to be inspected is complete and ready for inspection prior to requesting the inspection.
+Inspections must be requested in the Build Henrico portal, and work to be inspected must be complete and ready for inspection prior to requesting the inspection.

-If any changes or deviations (e.g. adding a deck, changing a beam or joist size, changing location on property, etc.) are made from the approved permit plans, the plans must be revised and resubmitted for approval of our plans review staff before the appropriate inspection is requested.
+All building inspections will be performed using the County-approved construction plans from the Build Henrico portal.
+It’s recommended that the approved plans be printed and kept on site for construction purposes, to ensure that all notes and markups are visible to the builders.
+If any changes or deviations (e.g. adding a deck, changing a beam or joist size, changing location on property, etc.) are made from the approved permit plans, the plans must be amended and uploaded for review by our plans review staff before the appropriate inspection is requested.
 The desired changes must be clearly designated.
-If engineering details are required to abate a code violation, these details are to be submitted for plan review approval.
+If engineering details are required to abate a code violation, these details shall also be submitted for review.

 How to Request Inspections